wschutzer/xsvfduino/README.md

 I tried using Daniel Fekete's Generic STM32 support, but unfortunately I came accross some bug in the pinMode/digitalRead functions which caused a pin which had been set as INPUT_PULLUP to read as zero even if nothing was connected to it.
 Clark's package works fine.

-Be aware that most devices out there are 3.3V or less (some are 1.8V) and are not 5V-tolerant, so make sure you use adequate level shifters, if it's the case.
-The Blue Pill runs on 3.3V and my CPLD can take it, so I hooked it up directly to the GPIO ports.
+Be aware that most devices out there run on 3.3V or less (some are 1.8V) and might not be 5V-tolerant, so make sure you use adequate level shifters, if they are required for your chip.
+Otherwise you could see some magic smoke!
+The Blue Pill runs on 3.3V, the same voltage of all the CPLDs I tested, so I just hooked them up directly to the indicated GPIO pins.

 DISCLAIMER
 ==========